Mykola-CI/pedigreat/readme.md

 ![Pedigreat Responsive Web-Mockup](documentation/screenshots/3-devices-black-resized.png "The image of mobile, tablet and desktop with the Web-site Mockup on screens")

 --------
 ## User Stories
 ### First-time Users:
 * _As a first-time user_, I want to easily understand the services offered by the pet-sitting website so that I can decide if it meets my needs.
 * _As a first-time user_, I want to see testimonials from other pet owners who have used the pet-sitting service so that I can trust the quality of the service.
 ### Returning Users:
 * _As a returning user_, I want to quickly access my account and view my pet-sitting bookings so that I can manage my reservations.
-* _As a returning user_, I want to receive notifications about upcoming pet-sitting appointments so that I can prepare my pet and coordinate with the pet sitter.
+* _As a returning user_, I want to receive notifications about upcoming pet-sitting appointments so that I can prepare my pet and coordinate with the pet sitter.\
+_Note_: These are __future user stories__, [refer to the Features Left to Implement](#features-left-to-implement).
+Existing features assume person-to-person contacts and direct messaging.
 ### Frequent Users:
 * _As a frequent user_, I want to earn rewards or discounts for using the pet-sitting service regularly so that I feel valued as a loyal customer.
 * _As a frequent user_, I want to have a personalized experience on the website, such as seeing my favorite pet sitters or tailored service recommendations, so that I can quickly find and book the services I need.
+_Note_: Rewards, discounts and promotions are exercised at this stage through the newsletter and direct messages once the User fills out the existing Registration Form.\
+For the nex development [refer to the Features Left to Implement](#features-left-to-implement)
 ### As a Pet Owner In General
 * _As a pet owner_, I want to be able to easily find and book a pet sitter so that my pet is cared for when I am away.
 * _As a pet owner_, I want to be able to read reviews about pet sitters so that I can choose a sitter I trust.
 * _As a pet owner_, I want to be able to communicate with the pet sitter about my pet's needs so they are properly cared for.
-* _As a pet owner_, I want to be able to pay conveniently and securely so I don't have to worry about payments.
+* _As a pet owner_, I want to be able to pay conveniently and securely so I don't have to worry about payments.\
+_Note_: All communications with pet-sitters and administration and the related user stories are currently accomplished by e-mail, texting or phone calls.\
+For further development please [refer to the Features Left to Implement](#features-left-to-implement)
 _________
 ### Comments On User Stories
 Technically the web-site is supposed to employ html & css tools only at the first stage of its development.
-The business model is adjusted to provide its functionality without undertaking complex back-end software that would manage the automation of scheduling, booking, billing, chatbot etc. That is why the business model and eventually its web-site assumes, at least for now, human-to-human contacts only when making appointments and booking services.
+The business model is adjusted to provide its functionality without undertaking complex back-end software that would manage the automation of scheduling, booking, billing, chatbot etc. That is why the business model and eventually its web-site assumes, at least for now, person-to-person contacts only when making appointments and booking services.

 Yet the registration form will appear on one of the pages because Pedigreat offers promotions and cross-promotions, as well as email newsletters for the registered clients.
 Many of users' wants can be met in the newsletter communication and a relevant event marketing.